karar-hayder/Replicheck/README.md

 # Replicheck

-A Python tool for detecting code duplications within a specified scope.
-Replicheck analyzes your codebase to identify similar or identical code blocks, helping you maintain code quality and reduce redundancy.
+A Python tool for detecting code duplications and code quality issues in your projects.
+Replicheck analyzes your codebase to identify similar or identical code blocks, high complexity functions, large files/classes, and TODO/FIXME comments, helping you maintain code quality and reduce redundancy.

 ## Features

 - Detect duplicate code blocks within specified directories
+- Detect high cyclomatic complexity functions (Python)
+- Detect large files and large classes by token count
+- Find TODO/FIXME comments across your codebase
 - Configurable similarity threshold and minimum block size
-- Support for Python and JavaScript (extensible for more languages)
+- Support for Python (JavaScript support is a placeholder for future extension)
 - Ignores virtual environments and user-specified directories
-- Detailed reporting in text or JSON format
+- Detailed reporting in text, JSON, or Markdown format
+- Summary section at the top of every report
+- Hyperlinkable file paths in Markdown and supported terminals
 - 98%+ test coverage and robust error handling

 ## Installation